sara-nl/clouddocs/general-start.markdown

    Read the extended information related to the _appliance_ (especially, the bit about the _contextualization_ and _configuration_ options).
    ![appmarket step 2](images/appmarket_step_2.png)

-3. Click on the _Import_ button at the top-right corner of the screen.
+3. Click on the _OpenNebula_ button at the top of the screen.
    A dialogue will pop up, asking you for a few details.
    ![appmarket step 3](images/appmarket_step_3.png)

 4. The first setting is the datastore for images.
-Make sure that you select _104: local images ssd_.
+Make sure that you select _local images ssd_.

 5. The other options are the name of the `template` and the `image`.
 You can change the names to something more descriptive to you.
 Once you have many `template`s and `image`s, it will pay off to have good descriptive names of what each of them is.

-6. Finally, click _Import_.
+6. Finally, click _Download_.
 This will start importing the appliance from  the AppMarket.
 When the import is successful, it will create an `image` and a `template`.

-You can verify that the process is complete by inspecting the _Template_ and _Image_ sections in the _Virtual Resources_ tab of the UI.
+You can verify that the process is complete by inspecting the _VMs_ sections in the _Templates_ tab and the _Images_ section in the _Storage_ tab of the UI.
 You should see your new `image` and `template` there.

 ## Adding an SSH key to your profile